16BitWonder/NX-Update-Checker/.github/ISSUE_TEMPLATE/bug_report.md

 2. ...
 3. ...

-## Produced Logs
+## Produced Logs & Lists
-For your bug report to be considered you must include produced logs.
+For your bug report to be considered you must include produced logs, the `versions.txt` used and (if present) `ignore.txt`.

 In the same directory as NX-Update-Checker.nro create an empty `log.flag` file and re-run the application.

 It running slowly while logging is active is normal, after the crash it will have been produced at the root of your SD as `NXUC.log`

-Link the produced log here:
+Link the produced log and other files below: